L. Nigel Burgess

 Head of Regulation

-Nigel Burgess is the Head of Regulation at the Regulatory Authority of Bermuda (“the RA”), with responsibility for managing the Regulation Department which includes the Financial Regulation and Technical units for the electricity, electronic communications, submarine cables, and the soon to be fuels sectors.
-Nigel is also responsible for ensuring effective regulation is developed and executed to fulfil the RA’s legislative mandate, as outlined in the Regulatory Authority Act 2011, the Electronic Communications Act 2011, Electricity Act 2016, Submarine Communications Cables Act 2020 and Fuels Act 2022, the RA’s Work Plan and the RA’s Strategic Plan.
+Nigel Burgess serves as the Head of Regulation at the Regulatory Authority of Bermuda (RA), where he leads the Regulation Department’s, Economic, Financial and Technical units.
+His portfolio spans critical sectors including electricity, electronic communications, submarine cables, and fuels.
+Nigel is responsible for developing and implementing regulatory frameworks in accordance with the Regulatory Authority Act 2011, the Electronic Communications Act 2011, the Electricity Act 2016, the Submarine Communications Cables Act 2020, and the Fuels Act 2022, while ensuring alignment with the RA’s Work and Strategic Plans.

-As a Chartered Electrical Engineer with a specialisation in power systems and control, he has expertise in Renewable Energy, having obtained his North American Board of Certified Energy Practitioners (NABCEP) PV Installation Professional (PVIP) Board Certification in 2014.
+A Chartered Electrical Engineer specializing in power systems and control, Nigel is also a renewable energy expert.
+He obtained his North American Board of Certified Energy Practitioners (NABCEP) PV Installation Professional (PVIP) Board Certification in 2014, underscoring his commitment to sustainable energy solutions.

-He has also led a wide range of strategic initiatives, including retail tariff reviews for 2020-23, the preparation of Bulk Generation Procurement Rules, feasibility studies for both wind and solar PV developments and the launching of the region’s first offshore floating solar PV solicitation.
+In addition to his regulatory work, Nigel has led a variety of strategic initiatives.
+These include retail tariff reviews for 2021–2023, the creation of Bulk Generation Procurement Rules, and comprehensive feasibility studies—economic, technical, and environmental—for wind and solar PV projects.
+He also contributed to launching the region’s first solicitations for offshore floating solar PV and offshore wind development.